-- 5.16.1 Reduction-in-Force for Professional Personnel In the event it becomes necessary to reduce the number of professional staff employed by the School System due to a decrease in student enrollment, financial exigency, changes in curriculum, consolidation or organization, the following procedure shall be followed to determine staff members to be affected: - a.
-Procedure - 1.
-Attrition by resignation, retirement or voluntary leaves of absence shall be the first method used to reduce the force. - 2.
+- 1. Attrition by resignation, retirement or voluntary leaves of absence shall be the first method used to reduce the force. - 2.
 Based on the philosophy of maintaining the best educational program possible, the Board, upon recommendation of the Superintendent, shall identify the grade level(s) and discipline area(s) from which staff members are to be reduced in force at respective times.
 For the purpose of reduction in force the following items are defined: - i.
 Grade Level -Kindergarten, elementary grades 1-8, secondary grades 9-12, administration and supervision, special education, counseling and guidance, vocational programs, and federal programs. - ii.
 Discipline area-Certificate endorsement area(s) and current major teaching or administration/supervisory assignments (s) within the School System. - 3.
 Following the identification of the grade level(s) and discipline area(s), the number of staff to be reduced from each area(s) will be determined by the Board, based on a recommendation by the Superintendent.
 All staff members within the identified area(s) will be rank ordered from the greatest amount of service time to least amount of service time within the School System.
 The staff member(s) with the least amount of continuous service time (seniority), based on actual date of employment as reflected in the Board minutes, shall be the first to be reduced in force.
 In the event two or more staff members have the same amount of continuous service time within the School System based on Board minutes, the following additional criteria will be used to determine the order of reduction in force:

 - i.
 Degree(s) held by the staff member (the staff member with the lower degree to be reduced first). - ii.
 Total years of experience in education (the staff member with the least service time to be reduced first). - 4.
 In order for a staff member selected to be reduced in force by these procedures to displace a staff member in another discipline area with less service time, said staff member must be certified to handle the entire position of the employee they seek to displace.
 No tenured teacher will be reduced in force when a position is either vacant or occupied by a non-tenured teacher and for which the tenured teacher is certified. - 5.
 The names of personnel reduced in force shall be placed in a School System employment pool.
 Said personnel shall be given the opportunity in reverse order of their layoff to fill the first comparable employment vacancies for which they are qualified. - 6.
 Provided personnel in the employment pool are recalled, they shall be issued a letter of reappointment by registered mail at least fifteen (15) work days prior to the date of reemployment.
 Said personnel must accept the offer of reemployment in writing by registered letter within five (5) working days of receipt of offer. - 7.
-It is understood that reduction in force constitutes termination of employment and all benefits provided by the School System cease on the effective date. - 5.16.2 Reduction in Force of Noncertified Personnel In the event it becomes necessary to reduce the number of noncertified staff employed by the School System due to a decrease in student enrollment, financial exigency, changes in curriculum, consolidation, or reorganization.
-The following procedure shall be followed to determine staff members to be affected: - a.
-Procedure - 1.
-Attrition by resignation, retirement or voluntary leaves of absence shall be the first method to reduce the force. - 2.
-Based on the philosophy of maintaining the best educational program possible, the Board, upon recommendation of the Superintendent, shall identify the work area(s) and worksite(s) from which staff members are to be reduced in force at respective times.
-For the purpose of reduction in force, the following items are defined:
+It is understood that reduction in force constitutes termination of employment and all benefits provided by the School System cease on the effective date. - 6.16.2 Reduction in Force of Noncertified Personnel In the event it becomes necessary to reduce the number of noncertified staff employed by the School System due to a decrease in student enrollment, financial exigency, changes in curriculum, consolidation, or reorganization.
+The following procedure shall be followed to determine staff members to be affected: